GSS-Cogs/csvw-example/NHS/README.md

 ### Info: Observation File Changes

 For our observation file (which I'm calling "combined_source.csv" for this example) we've combined two data sources.

-*
-Patients Registered at a GP Practice - December 2019: Single year of age (GP practice-females)
+- Patients Registered at a GP Practice - December 2019: Single year of age (GP practice-females)

-*
-Patients Registered at a GP Practice - December 2019: Single year of age (GP practice-male)
+- Patients Registered at a GP Practice - December 2019: Single year of age (GP practice-male)

+This combined file is present in all examples, but has been compressed due to save space/time (just unzip when working with a given examples).

 We've also made a few basic formatting changes to the data (we'll explain the rationale as we go), as follows: